joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

     if (task.getExternalProject())
     {
         System.out.println(task.getName() + " is a subproject");
-        System.out.println("The path to the file is: " +
+        System.out.println("Path to the file is: " +
             task.getSubprojectFile());
-        System.out.println("The GUID of this project is: " +
+        System.out.println("GUID of this project is: " +
             task.getSubprojectGUID());
-        System.out.println("The offset used when displaying Unique ID values is: " + task.getSubprojectTasksUniqueIDOffset());
+        System.out.println("Offset used when displaying Unique ID values is: " + task.getSubprojectTasksUniqueIDOffset());
     }
 }